 Counties Providing Jail Services to Other Counties

-- Skagit County and Snohomish County Interlocal Agreement for the housing of inmates in the Snohomish County Jail; The agreement commenced on01 /01/2011, continues with automatic renewals each year.
+- Skagit County and Snohomish County Interlocal Agreement for the housing of inmates; The agreement commenced on01 /01/2011, continues with automatic renewals each year.
 Compensation will be based on housing rates of $62.50 per day, per secure jail bed.

 Counties Providing Jail Services to Cities